MythicMeta/Mythic_CLI/README.md

+# Deprecated

+This repository is deprecated as the `Mythic_CLI` source is now part of the main Mythic repository at https://github.com/its-a-feature/Mythic.

 # Mythic_CLI
 Golang code for the `mythic-cli` binary in Mythic.
 This binary provides control for various aspects of Mythic configuration.